Attention-Based Multimodal Image Matching: Multiscale attention-based multimodal patch matching

 \subsection{The residual connection}

-It is common to apply attention layers to pre-trained backbone CNNs that are kept frozen during the training process, allowing the Transformer encoder to train based on meaningful feature representations computed by the backbone.
-In contrast, in multimodal matching the backbone has to be trained end-to-end from scratch, due to the absence of pre-trained weights for the task.
+It is common to apply attention layers to pre-trained backbone CNNs that are kept frozen during the training process, allowing the Transformer-Encoder to train based on meaningful feature representations computed by the backbone.
+In contrast, in multimodal matching, the backbone has to be trained end-to-end from scratch, due to the absence of pre-trained weights for the task.
 Thus, at the beginning of the training, until the CNN learns to extract useful feature maps, the encoder does not manage to learn meaningful sequence aggregations either, hindering the overall learning.
-We propose to tackle this problem by passing the last pooled feature map straight to the output layer using a residual connection, circumventing the encoder during its initialization phases, adding a vital learning signal which ultimately allows end-to-end training from scratch.
-As exemplified in Table \ref{table:ablation}, our architecture cannot be trained from scratch without this residual connection.
-Finally, the concatenated output is mapped by a fully connected layer $FC$ producing feature descriptors for each pair of patches, denoted as $\{\mathbf{\widehat{X}},\mathbf{\widehat{Y}}\}\in \mathbb{R}^{128}$.
+Hence, we propose to resolve this issue by passing the pooled feature map $\left\{ \mathbf{\widetilde{X}}_{8},\mathbf{\widetilde{Y}}_{8}\right\} \in \mathbb{R} ^{8\times 8\times \overline{C}}$, having the largest spatial support, directly to the output layer using a residual connection.
+The residual connection circumvents the encoder, adding a vital learning signal allowing end-to-end training from scratch.
+The residual feature map is flattened into a vector $\in \mathbb{R}^{8\cdot 8\cdot \overline{C}}$ and concatenated into the output vector.
+Note that in practice, the output of the SPP\ layer $\{ \mathbf{\widetilde{X}}_{4},\mathbf{\widetilde{Y}}_{4}\}$ $\in \mathbb{R} ^{1\times \overline{C}}$ is also a residual connection (Fig. \ref {fig:arch_detailed}), but due to the intensive pooling, down to $1\times 1,$ the embedding is too diluted and does not allow convergence.
+Thus, as exemplified in Table \ref{table:ablation}, our architecture cannot be trained from scratch without the proposed residual connection.
+Finally, the concatenated output is mapped by a fully connected layer $FC$ that produces feature descriptors for each pair of patches, denoted $\{\mathbf{\widehat{X}} ,\mathbf{\widehat{Y}}\}\in \mathbb{R}^{128}$.